Te Paea Selby-Rickit: Southern Steel

 Between 2011 and 2019, Selby-Rickit made 93 senior appearances for Southern Steel, initially in the ANZ Championship and later in the ANZ Premiership.
 Her 2011 teammates included her older sister, Te Huinga Reo Selby-Rickit.
 On 14 February 2011, Selby-Rickit made her ANZ Championship debut for Steel in a Round 1 match against Northern Mystics, acting as cover for an injured Daneka Wipiiti.
 Between 2011 and 2014, she made just 18 appearances for the Steel, finding herself behind Jodi Brown and Donna Wilkins when it came to selection.
 On 19 April 2017, Selby-Rickit made her 50th senior league appearance for Steel in a Round 4 match against Mainland Tactix.
 Together with Te Huinga, she was subsequently a prominent member of the Steel teams that won the 2017 and 2018 ANZ Premierships and the 2017 Netball New Zealand Super Club tournament.

 Mainland Tactix

 Since 2019, Selby-Rickit has played for Mainland Tactix.
 On 13 July 2020, she made her 100th senior league appearance in a Round 5 match against Waikato Bay of Plenty Magic.
 She was subsequently a prominent member of the 2020 and 2021 Mainland Tactix teams that finished as ANZ Premiership runners up and grand finalists.
 On 27 March 2023, she made her 50th appearance for Tactix in a Round 4 match against Magic.
 On 7 May 2023, she made her 150th senior league appearance in a Round 10 match against Northern Stars.

+Queensland Firebirds

+At the end of the ANZ Premiership Season 2025 Selby-Rickit announced she would be joining the Queensland Firebirds for the 2026 SSN Season.